-Following a range of successful models that were designed by Morrelli & Melvin (Gunboat 62, 66, 48), Peter Johnstone, the original Gunboat founder before Grand Large Yachting days, turned to British record breaking yacht Designer Nigel Irens for the next cat to come out of the GB bag: the Gunboat 60.
+Following a range of successful models that were designed by Morrelli & Melvin (the original 62, then the 48 and the Gunboat 66), Peter Johnstone, the original Gunboat founder before Grand Large Yachting days, turned to British record breaking yacht Designer Nigel Irens for the next cat to come out of the GB bag: the Gunboat 60.

 Photo credit Instagram: @oliver_bzh, @_a_l_a_i_a_, @sophie_bre_voyage

 This is the key section for Gunboat owners isn’t it?
 Gunboats are all about speed, and Nigel Irens doesn’t disappoint with his Gunboat 60 design.
 You will be sailing at true wind speed and even over in lighter airs and she pinches close to the wind if needed (40 degrees TWA is not an issue on these boats).
 If you have spent this kind of money on a boat, the chances are that you will have a full sail locker with a Code 0 to do the work upwind in lighter airs and a Gennaker to fly off the wind, not to mention a range of sails inbetween.

 When the breeze fills in, you will comfortably hitting double digits in knots and sailed to her full potential she will sit in the twenties, but you will need to be alert and on your toes.
 300-mile days are your target in good conditions.
 This is the kind of performance that has inspired other manufacturers such as Balance Catamarans and Kinetic to name a few.